Retro-Expert: Collaborative Reasoning for Interpretable Retrosynthesis: Methodology

-Specifically, the LLM's autonomous reasoning is a dynamic interplay of two core capabilities: critical analysis and generative decision-making.
-At each reasoning step, the LLM first rigorously evaluates the candidate set for the current sub-task within the provided context.
-This critical analysis, which ensures a comprehensive exploration of the problem space, directly informs the subsequent decision-making process, which manifests in one of two actions: (1) Selection: The LLM identifies and selects the most plausible candidate from the provided options.
-(2) Generation: If its analysis concludes that no provided candidate is satisfactory, the LLM leverages its internal knowledge and reasoning context to generate a novel, self-consistent solution.
-This adaptive reasoning strategy, by mirroring human expert intuition, is therefore not only more efficient and context-aware but also fundamental to enhancing both the accuracy and explainability of the final prediction.
+The collaborative mechanism is centered on \textit{\textbf{LLM-driven Critical–Generative Reasoning}}.
+Within the chemical decision space, the LLM operates as the active chemical reasoner.
+In contrast to sequential subtask execution, the LLM autonomously performs logical reasoning by selectively utilizing the provided candidate sets, constructing a logically coherent retrosynthetic pathway.
+Specifically, the LLM's autonomous reasoning is a dynamic interplay of two core capabilities: \textit{\textbf{critical analysis}} and \textit{\textbf{generative decision-making}}.
+At each reasoning step, the LLM first rigorously evaluates one candidate set within the provided context.
+This critical analysis, which ensures a comprehensive exploration of the problem space, directly informs the subsequent decision-making process, which manifests in one of two actions: (1) \textbf{Selection}: The LLM identifies and selects the most plausible candidate from the provided options.
+(2) \textbf{Rejection \& Generation}: If its analysis concludes that no provided candidate is satisfactory, the LLM leverages its internal knowledge and reasoning context to generate a novel, self-consistent solution.
+These capabilities are learned by the LLM and manifested through autonomous reasoning, rather than hard-coded rules or prompt-specified procedures.
+This adaptive reasoning strategy, by mirroring human expert intuition, enables context-aware decisions that improve both the accuracy and explainability of the final prediction.